-I. Short-Term Working Capital Financings
+I. Short-Term Working Capital Financings (including TRANs)

-To the extent that the Issuer is issuing short-term obligations to finance restricted working capital expenditures (meaning non-capital expenditures of the Issuer for which no exception to Treasury Regulations 1.148-6(d)(3)(i) applies)("Working Capital Financing"), the Issuer will follow the following rules:
+To the extent that the Issuer is issuing short-term obligations to finance restricted working capital expenditures (meaning non-capital expenditures of the Issuer for which no exception to Treasury Regulations § 1.148-6(d)(3)(ii)(A) applies) ("Working Capital Financing"), the Issuer will follow the following rules:

 - 1. Expenditure of Proceeds.
-The Issuer will be responsible for reviewing when proceeds of TRANs are spent.
-TRAN proceeds shall be deemed allocated to working capital expenditures and, therefore spent, as of any date to the extent that the amount of the City's working capital expenditures exceeds "available amounts" (as defined below) on such date. - 2.
-The term "available amount" includes cash, investments, and other amounts held in accounts or otherwise by the City or any member of the same controlled group (as defined in Treas.
-Reg. § 1.150-1(e)) as the City if those amounts may be used by the City for current operating expenses without legislative or judicial action and without a legislative, judicial or contractual requirement that those amounts be reimbursed.
+The Issuer will be responsible for reviewing when proceeds of Working Capital Financings are spent.
+Proceeds of Working Capital Financings shall be deemed allocated to working capital expenditures and, therefore spent, as of any date to the extent that the amount of the City's working capital expenditures exceeds "available amounts" (as defined below) on such date. - 2.
+Available Amount.
+The term "available amount" includes cash, investments, and other amounts held in accounts or otherwise by the City or any member of the same controlled group (as defined in Treasury Regulation § 1.150-1(e)) as the City if those amounts may be used by the City for working capital expenditures of the type being financed without legislative or judicial action and without a legislative, judicial or contractual requirement that those amounts be reimbursed.
 In determining whether an amount is available, a reasonable working capital reserve is treated as not available.
-Based on all the facts and circumstances regarding the City's operations and operating expenditure needs, the City may exclude a reasonable working capital reserve ("Working Capital Reserve") for the purpose of computing its available amount.
-Such amount must be the lesser of (i) 5% of the City's actual operating expenditures (whether capital or working capital) that were paid out of current revenues in the prior fiscal year (the "5% Amount") or (ii) the Monthly Average Reserve (as defined below).
+A working capital reserve is reasonable if it does not exceed 5% of the actual working capital expenditures of the Issuer in the fiscal year before the year in which the determination of available amounts is made.
+For this purpose only, in determining the working capital expenditures for a prior fiscal year, any expenditures (whether capital or working capital expenditures) that are paid out of current revenues may be treated as working capital expenditures.